beauty

 From thin to curvy, plastic dolls are the stereotype.
 But all shapes have the same cookie-cutter features: doughnut lips, cheekbones like protruding mountains, and eyebrows like they got scared.
 Sadly, that botox expression will never disappear from their face.

 The emulation process triggered in young girls’ minds and adult women, whose self-esteem is not solid, is appalling.
-Furthermore, self-esteem is a work-in-progress because reaching self-awareness is a growth process.
-And you don’t just snap your fingers to gain it.
+Furthermore, self-esteem is a work-in-progress because reaching self-awareness is a continuous growth process.
+It’s not something you can gain by simply snapping your fingers.

 However, this emulation is the result of the brainwashing system, a form of persuasion that makes women look all the same, like fake plastic dolls.